AdobeDocs/audience-manager.en/help/using/overview/data-security-and-privacy/aam-iab-plugin.md

 >
 >Audience Manager is registered in the [IAB TCF](https://iabeurope.eu/tcf-for-vendors/) with the vendor ID 565.

-The Audience Manager Plug-in for IAB TCF utilizes the [Opt-in functionality](https://docs.adobe.com/content/help/en/id-service/using/implementation/opt-in-service/iab.html), which is, in turn, part of the Adobe [Adobe Experience Platform Identity Service (ECID)](https://docs.adobe.com/content/help/en/id-service/using/home.html) library.
+The Audience Manager Plug-in for IAB TCF utilizes the [Opt-in functionality](https://docs.adobe.com/content/help/en/id-service/using/implementation/opt-in-service/iab.html), which is, in turn, part of the [Adobe Experience Platform Identity Service (ECID)](https://docs.adobe.com/content/help/en/id-service/using/home.html) library.

 ## Scope and Limitations {#scope-and-limitations}

 As a Publisher or Advertiser working with Audience Manager, you are able to convey user choices to Audience Manager as per IAB TCF.

+>[!IMPORTANT]
+>
+>IAB TCF regulations apply only to visitors located in the European Economic Area.

 Audience Manager helps you respect your users' privacy choices and also provides you with an easy way to communicate these choices to all the partners you work with.